Willhebe/UnityGitHubGameJam25/README.md

 1. Install Unity Hub
 2. Using unity Hub : Install Unity 6000.2.10f1

+### Note
+You may need git LFS (Large File Storage) at [git lfs](https://git-lfs.com/)  to do this because of how I set up the GitHub repository to use this

 ### Using git in Windows
 3. Create folder you wish to work in
 4. Navigate to folder in File Manager and right click -> open Git Bash here (I have to show more options to get to this)